HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 Meaning

-Too many requests have been sent to the server in a short time.
+Too many requests have been sent to the server in a short period of time.

-• Bots or crawlers access the website too frequently
+• Bots or crawlers accessing the website too frequently

-• Misconfigured plugins (e.g. cron jobs or API queries)
+• Misconfigured plugins (e.g. cronjobs or API requests)

 • External services or scripts with high request frequency

-• Check and limit cron jobs or API accesses
+• Check and limit cronjobs or API access

 • Enable caching (e.g. browser or server cache)